 You can then create Filters so that you can quickly differentiate from Active and Inactive Products.

-Tall Emu provides a Free Branded Customer Portal, allowing you to give your own customers a login to see the things online that are crucial to your relationship with them and allow them to place orders online (like a private Shopping Cart with their pricing).
+the CRM provides a Free Branded Customer Portal, allowing you to give your own customers a login to see the things online that are crucial to your relationship with them and allow them to place orders online (like a private Shopping Cart with their pricing).

 Products will be visible in Customer Portal by default, but you can change this by selecting the Hide In Customer Portal box.